MichielsenM/FOAM/docs/Pipeline.md

 </details>

 ### pipe4_AICc
 Calculate the <a href="https://en.wikipedia.org/wiki/Akaike_information_criterion" target="_blank"> Akaike information criterion (AIC)</a> corrected for small sample size (AICc).
 This AICc is calculated for the best model for each combination of modelling options.
+This statistical criterion rewards goodness of fit, but penalises model complexity in the form of additional free parameters.
+The AIC thus allows a statistical comparison between models of different (nested) grids where the number of free parameters is not the same.
 <details>
 <summary> <b>Output</b> (click to expand) </summary> <br>